German-Swedish history

 University of Greifswald

-Greifswald Cathedral is one of the most beautiful religious buildings in Northern Germany.
-With its 100 m high tower it towers above the Hanseatic city of Greifswald.
-From its tower gallery you have an impressive view as far as the island of Rügen.
+Greifswald Cathedral is one of the most beautiful sacred buildings in northern Germany.
+With its 100 m high tower, it towers over the Hanseatic City of Greifswald.
+From its tower gallery, you have an impressive view as far as the Island of Rügen.